rajwindersxxx/bytebites/README.md

 ### LIVE DEMO Link: [https://bytebitesxxx.vercel.app](https://bytebitesxxx.vercel.app)

 As a self-taught developer, this is my first project with Next.js.
 I would appreciate your feedback on my project.
 Thank you!"

+- NOTE: AI feature take time more then 10s on vercel so due to serverless function limit it won't work well.
+It might need scheduling and running server

 ## Important - Non-Commercial Use Only